alex-berk/py-simple-deployer/README.md

 ```

 After that it will restart your systemctl daemon and start simpledeplyer process.
 You should see the message that installation was successful and simpledeploy service is now running.
+You can check it by running `service simpledeploy status` or sending get request to the endpoint (default is `localhost:8069`).

 ## Usage